hausdorff/davidbalbert.github.com/_posts/2013-08-19-adding-haskells-where-to-ocaml.md

 In our old `where` entry, `OCAML_CODE` would be `let $rec:rf$ $lb$ in $e$`.
 But notice that `rf`, `lb`, and `e` are all variables that were defined in the parsing pattern!

-This is important because this code is basically taking those variables and splicing them into a let statement.
-More specifically, if you write `let $lb$ ...` and `lb` is an expression like `x = 10`, then the result is `let x = 10 ...`, since the `$` tell `Camlp4` that we want to splice the value of `lb` into the current expression.
+This is important because this code is basically taking those variables and splicing them into a `let` expression.
+More specifically, if you write `let $lb$ ...` and `lb` is an expression like `x = 10`, then the result is `let x = 10 ...`, since the `$`s tell `Camlp4` that we want to splice the value of `lb` into the current expression literal.

-So, to complete the example, if we wrote `let x = z where z = 10`, then `rf` would be empty (since there's no `rec` keyword here), `lb` would be `z = 10`, and `e` would be `z`.
+So, to complete the example, if we wrote `let x = z where z = 10`, then `rf` would be empty (since there's no `rec` keyword here), `lb` would be `z = 10`, and `e` would be the expression `z`.
 Thus, due to splicing, the new `let` statement would be `let x = let z = 10 in z`.
 Confusing, ugly, but equivalent.

 This leaves one question.
 What does the quoting actually do?
 What is `rule_handler`?
 The abbreviated explanation is that `<:rule_handler< OCAML_CODE >>` will take some newly-spliced chunk of `OCAML_CODE` and expand it out to an AST in preparation for handing it off to the OCaml compiler.
-How it is expanded is determined by the handler `rule_handler`.
-But the effect is to take some new bit of syntax (in our case, the `where` keyword), rewrite it as "standard" OCaml, and then hand that to the compiler, which will turn it into an executable.
+How it is expanded is determined by the handler `rule_handler`---someone registers a function to call to do the expansion, and it is called when we see the pattern.
+In the end, though, the effect is to take some new bit of syntax (in our case, the `where` keyword), rewrite it as "standard" OCaml, and then hand that to the compiler, which will turn it into an executable.

 At this point we understand pretty much everything about the old rule, and we're ready to fix it up to be more like Haskell's `where`.

 ## Fixing up the old `where`

 The problem with the old `where` is that we are only allowed to have one expression.
-That is the following is allowed:
+In other words, the following is allowed:

 ```ocaml
 let x = z
   where z = 20
 ```

-But the following is not, because it has two expressions:
+But, on the other hand, this other example is not allowed, because it has two binding expressions:

 ```ocaml
 let x = z